One question I get asked a lot is, “Is it better as a doctor to invest in single family rentals or multi-family properties?”

 Value is usually tied to the performance of the building and revenue generated through rental income.
 Therefore, intelligent and savvy repositioning of buildings can result in large gains quickly.

 More units typically result in a higher price point.
 May be harder to purchase one on your own.

 Typically there are more issues in dealing with tenants.
 They are typically more transitional in apartments (equals higher turnover) and there’s always the issue of inter-tenant squabbling.

 So there are pros and cons to both which is why I like having both of them in my portfolio of investments.

 I’ve known real estate professionals who invest heavily in one or the other.
 Those raising money tend to lean towards multi-family properties for their ability to scale.

 However, physicians usually have a different goal – they want to simply find consistent sources of passive income to supplement or replace their current income without taking up too much time.

-Again, the answer isn’t clear cut, but what I do know is that you can accomplish these goals with investing in either one or both.
+Again, the answer isn’t clear-cut, but what I do know is that you can accomplish these goals by investing in either one or both.
 At the end of the day, I’m also looking for multiple streams of passive income and investing in both SFRs and Multi-family properties is my way of diversifying within the real estate sector.